wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 Protocol extensions are optional for both WHEP players and servers.
 WHEP players MUST ignore any Link attribute with an unknown "rel" attribute value and WHEP servers MUST NOT require the usage of any of the extensions.

-Each protocol extension MUST register a unique "rel" attribute value at IANA starting with the prefix: "urn:ietf:params:whep:".
+Each protocol extension MUST register a unique "rel" attribute value at IANA starting with the prefix: "urn:ietf:params:whep:ext" as specified in {{urn-whep-subspace}}.

-For example, considering a potential extension of server-to-client communication using server-sent events as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events, the URL for connecting to the server side event resource for the published stream could be returned in the initial HTTP "201 Created" response with a "Link" header field and a "rel" attribute of "urn:ietf:params:whep:server-sent-events".
+For example, considering a potential extension of server-to-client communication using server-sent events as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events, the URL for connecting to the server side event resource for the published stream could be returned in the initial HTTP "201 Created" response with a "Link" header field and a "rel" attribute of "urn:ietf:params:whep:ext:example:server-sent-events".
 (This document does not specify such an extension, and uses it only as an example.)

 In this theoretical case, the HTTP 201 response to the HTTP POST request would look like: